 - Reporting requirements for grant recipients.

-In allocating funding under the grant program, preference will be given to certain eligible recipients based on prioritization factors enumerated in the bill.
+In allocating funding under the grant program, preference must be given to certain eligible recipients based on prioritization factors enumerated in the act.

-The bill requires the forest service to prepare educational materials concerning the grant program and to display such materials on its official website.
-In addition, the forest service is also required to undertake outreach activities to inform local governments located in priority areas for wildfire mitigation of the grant program.
+The act requires the forest service to prepare educational materials concerning the grant program and to display such materials on its official website.
+The forest service is also required to undertake outreach activities to inform local governments located in priority areas for wildfire mitigation of the grant program.